Get a Free $500 Webjet Gift Card with your Website Build - Ask us how

-There’s also other bidding strategies like “Enhanced CPC” and “Maximise Conversions”.
+There are also other bidding strategies like “Enhanced CPC” and “Maximise Conversions”.
 Google can up the cost of their bid using these.
 Accordingly, the total a client could spend in a single day could be two times their normal maximum daily spend.

 Really, it all boils down to two key questions: What are your goals?
 And what is your budget?

-Once we have a chat about this, a strategy can be setup that delivers you a strong ROI.
+Once we have a chat about this, a strategy can be set up that delivers you a strong ROI.